Mexican town shakes off shock after quake, begins to move forward

 "I've been up working since 5 a.m.," Cruz said.

-At one point, the volunteers erupted into patriotic cheers as one of the dump trucks left the neighborhood "Jojutla, Jojutla!
+At one point, the volunteers erupted into patriotic cheers as one of the dump trucks left the neighborhood, "Jojutla, Jojutla!
 Ra, ra, ra!"

 All along the highway running south from Mexico City into quake-stricken Morelos state, where at least 73 people died, convoys of volunteers can be seen driving cars decorated with handwritten signs saying "viveros" and "acopio movil," bringing aid and donations to damaged communities.